 To get started, you will need to use a workspace made from metal, wood, or concrete.
 When using wood, use Brown Wooden Board.

-This also means cutting the Plexiglass if required.
-You can join the pieces together by cutting them into their proper shapes and sizes first.
+Start by cutting the Plexiglass, if required, so that you can combine the pieces into their proper shapes and sizes.

-Thinner pieces can be used and should be scored with a utility knife, so the glue sticks better to the wood.
+Thinner pieces can be used but should be scored with a utility knife so the glue sticks better to the wood.

 For rough edges, sand or polish them down until they are smooth.
-You need to have smooth, clean edges for the glue to work.
+It would help if you had smooth, clean edges for the glue to work.

 Once completed, the protective film on the Plexiglass should be removed if that is required to keep the surface from scratching.